thegunfirm/FrostLine/replit.md

 CART CORRUPTION SOLUTION: Implement comprehensive clearing mechanism including both localStorage removal and server-side force-clear endpoint for cart items.
 FFL SELECTOR IMPROVEMENTS: Add proper error handling, loading states, and retry logic to the FFL selector component.
 GLOBAL SCROLL-TO-TOP: Implement site-wide scroll-to-top functionality on page navigation.
+ZOHO ABANDONMENT: "Why do we have to do this everyday!?!?" - User's frustration with daily OAuth token failures led to complete abandonment of Zoho CRM integration in favor of reliable local authentication system.

 ## System Architecture